boots-edu/Webz/README.md

 ```
 ## Other types of components
 ### WebzDialog
 This WebzComponent derived class allows you to create popup dialogs just like other components.
 Your component just shows up in the middle of the dialog.
 You can hide or show your dialog with ```this.show(true|false)```.
 There is also a utility static method ```popup``` that you can use for a quick alert or confirm message.
-It returns an EventSubject whose subscription is called when the dialog closes with the value of the button pressed (i.e. the text on the button).
+It returns a Notifier whose subscription is called when the dialog closes with the value of the button pressed (i.e. the text on the button).
 ```
 Webz dialog editor
 ```